MG40/sample-note-taking-app/01-code/README.md

 - `public/uploads`: This is where uploaded images will be stored.

-You can create them manually or use these commands from your project's root:
+If not created, you can create them manually or use these commands from your project's root:

     mkdir -p views
     mkdir -p public/uploads

 **4. Place Application Files:**

-- Make sure your main application file (e.g., `app.js` or `index.js`) is in the project's root directory.
+- Make sure your main application file (e.g., index.js`) is in the project's root directory.

 - Place the `index.ejs` file inside the `views` directory.